-The intent of our attendance process is to ensure that no student jeopardizes their opportunity to be successful in their studies.
+Our attendance process ensures that no student jeopardizes their opportunity to be successful in their studies.
 For our students, an automated reporting system will notify parents of daily unexcused absences and/or lates.
 Classroom teachers will contact parents directly at regular intervals.
-Should a student's attendance pattern become a concern, the guidance department will become involved to offer students and families support.
+Should a student's attendance pattern become a concern, the guidance department will become involved in offering students and families support.